tkLayout/tkLayout/geometries/CMS_Phase2/readme.txt

 OT616_200_IT404.cfg	   Diff with OT615:
                        Reduced outermost radius to leave space for BTL.
 Increased innermost radius for IT insertion.
                          - TEDD:
                              TEDD 1, inner rings: +7 mm                   # IT insertion
                            TEDD 2, inner rings: +2 mm                   # IT insertion
                            TEDD 1 and 2, outer rings: -27 mm            # Leave space for BTL
+                           TEDD 2: -4 modules in Ring 7, -4 modules in Ring 14.
-                           TEDD rings radii recomputed: use ~70 mm zError constrainst.
-Will have to get feedback from Mechanics anyway.
+                           Will have to get feedback from Mechanics on intermediate radii and numModules anyway.
                          - TB2S:
                              L3: rods radii: -25 mm. numRods: -2 rods.      # Leave space for BTL
+                         - TBPS:
+                             L1: +2 mm in last 5 rings radii.
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 ===========   POST-TDR INNER TRACKER STUDIES   ===========